 Bottom Layer Count 5

-Exposure Time for normal layers, well 3.25 seems to work, I’ve had success with 2 also, but I was having some trouble so I’ve bumped it up to 3.25, but the best results I’ve had so far were at 6.5 seconds exposure for a normal layer and 60 for bottom layers if the layer height is somewhere between .05mm and .07mm, but I will decrease the 6.5 until I find the ideal for this resin as I feel that’s too high to preserve screen life even on a monochromatic screen and at that high of a level detail is being lost of course.
+Exposure Time for normal layers, well 3.25 seems to work, I’ve had success with 2 also, but I was having some trouble so I’ve bumped it up to 3.25, but the best results I’ve had so far were at 6.5 seconds exposure for a normal layer and 60 for bottom layers if the layer height is somewhere between .05mm and .07mm, but I will decrease the 6.5 second cure time until I find the ideal for this resin as I feel that’s too high to preserve screen life even on a monochromatic screen and at that high of a level detail is being lost of course.
 I’ll keep experimenting.
 If using a low layer height like .03 you can start testing at 4.6 seconds and work your way down from there as I’ve had success with those settings.

 Bottom Exposure Time 50 s

 Light Off Delay: 0 works but I like having some because I’m using a longer than normal exposure so like 10 s

 Bottom Light Off Delay 0 works but I like having some because I’m using a longer than normal exposure so like 7-10 s

 Bottom Lift Distance 6 mm I might be able to get away with less, but I was having trouble so went with 6.